- Elin Brimheim Heinesen

 Elin has wide-ranging experience in the fields of internet, marketing, media and culture and has worked in communication and marketing for many years as head of media and marketing, journalist and editor in chief in on-line and printed media.

 In May 2012 she left Kringvarp Føroya to become an independent copywriter, journalist, editor and communication adviser.
-She now runs the online music magazine MUSIC.fo and works as a freelance journalist at planet.fo.
-More details here.
+She ran an online music magazine and worked as a freelance journalist.

 Elin holds a university degree (cand.mag.) in aesthetics and culture and also has an education in business economics from Copenhagen Business School as well as being an educated screenwriter from Den Danske Filmskole (the Danish Film School).
 More details here.